Skip to main content

 Gene Therapy

 In 2022, the FDA approved a type of gene therapy called nadofaragene firadenovec-vncg (Adstiladrin) for some adults with a certain type of high-risk, non-muscle-invasive bladder cancer.
-By helping the immune system recognize and kill cancer cells, this treatment can benefit patients whose tumors don’t respond to the commonly used BCG therapy.
+This treatment helps the immune system recognize and destroy cancer cells, offering a potential benefit for people whose tumors do not respond to the commonly used BCG therapy.

 For a complete list of all drugs, see Drugs Approved for Bladder Cancer.